 GCR Block Ack(#2297)

-When using the GCR unsolicited retry(#2278) delivery method for a group address, the STA providing GCR service retransmits an MSDU one or more times (subject to applicable MSDU lifetime limits) to increase the probability of correct reception at STAs that are listening to this group address.
+When using the GCR unsolicited retry(#2278) delivery method for a group address, the STA providing GCR service retransmits an MSDU one or more times (subject to applicable MSDU lifetime and retry(#2335) limits) to increase the probability of correct reception at STAs that are listening to this group address.
 The decision to retransmit these MSDUs is implementation dependant.
 GCR unsolicited retry(#2278) is particularly suited to use with large numbers of group members as it has moderate delay, efficiency and reliability, but high scalability.

 The GCR Block Ack(#2297) delivery method extends the block acknowledgement mechanism to group addressed frames.
 The STA providing the(#2124) GCR service initiates block Ack agreements with each STA receiving GCR frames that supports GCR Block Ack(#2297) for a particular group address.
 Once this block Ack agreement is in place, the STA providing GCR service regularly sends Block Ack Request frames to the STAs receiving the frames to ascertain the reception status of MSDUs related to this group address, as described in 9.20.aa10.
 This allows the STA providing GCR service to discover MSDUs that have not been(#2166) received and to schedule their retransmission.
 GCR Block Ack(#2297) is particularly suited to use with moderate numbers of group members as it has moderate delay, high efficiency, moderate scalability and reliability.